 Seven Essential Hospitality Trends to Follow at Hitec

-After a tumultuous 2020 with many on-site events canceled, those in the hospitality industry are thrilled to attend HITEC 2021.
+After a tumultuous year with many on-site events canceled, hospitality industry employees are thrilled to attend HITEC.
 This year’s event features outstanding speakers, exhibits, and learning sessions to empower IT leaders and hotel professionals.

 During the four days of presentations; speakers and educational sessions will cover many important hospitality trends and provide attendees the latest information for improving operations, facilities, and guest experiences.